-FIT4TAP featured in REPs E:newsletter June 2019
+FIT4TAP featured in REPs E:newsletter and Social Media posts June and August 2019

 Why Dance Fitness is so boom-ing brilliant!

 Dance Fitness classes build strength, increase stamina, reduce stress, improve co-ordination and confidence, provide social interaction and develop flexibility and boost weight loss.
 What’s not to like?

 And in this insightful article on the rise of Dance Fitness and Dance-Based Fitness group exercise classes, we shine the spotlight on alternative dance fitness programme Fit4Tap – that brings the combination of fitness and a specialised dance skill together through rhythm and beat.